stroblhofwarte/TelescopeMountBackslashMeasurement/README.md

 ![alt text](https://github.com/stroblhofwarte/TelescopeMountBackslashMeasurement/blob/main/ScreenShots/Screen3.png)
 The branch is re-marked after the telescope move.
 The X difference is 71.49'' and Y 36.01''.

-I filled this into the mount settings tab (ASCOM) and from this point the "branch" returns back to the old position!
+Fill this into the mount settings tab (ASCOM) and from this point the "branch" returns back to the old position!

 # Development